This post may contain affiliate links, meaning we may earn a commission for recommending products in this post.

 - Start a pelvic floor exercise routine

-Second trimester checklist
+Second trimester to-do list

 - Announce your pregnancy